dherranzf/CriptoMoonToken/README.md

 ### 🚀 Deployment

-1. Compile the contract using Remix, Foundry or your preferred deployment tool.
+1. Compile the contract using Remix, Foundry, or your preferred deployment tool.

-2. Deploy the contract using Remix, Foundry or your preferred deployment tool.
+2. Deploy the contract using Remix, Foundry, or your preferred deployment tool.

 ### 🧪 Testing

-Testing the contract using Remix, Foundry or your preferred deployment tool.
+Test the contract using Remix, Foundry, or your preferred deployment tool.

 ## 🔮 Future Improvements